 When we zoom away from the hyperfocus on the avoidance of foods most people have in curing gut problems, we can get a pretty good picture of how expansive the interaction is between our gut and the rest of the body.

-- Cortisol, secreted from the adrenal glands in a circadian manner, promotes the recycling of bile acids and functions as a systemic anti-inflammatory.
+- Cortisol, secreted from the adrenal glands in a circadian manner, promotes the recycling of bile acids, increased motility, and functions as a systemic anti-inflammatory.

 - Irisin, a myokine secreted from exercising muscles, also functions as a systemic anti-inflammatory and promotes the healthy remodeling of the lymphatic system in the gut.